-Within the NSA, there are numerous residential properties located in close proximity to a range of eating places, including take aways, restaurants and sandwich bars.
+Within parts of the Area, there are numerous residential properties located in close proximity to a range of eating places, including take aways, restaurants and sandwich bars.
 Many of these operate for long hours each day and impacts on the residential amenity include: small crowds gathering at entrances creating noise and obstructing the pavement; noise from delivery vehicles during anti-social hours; cooking smells; general noise from equipment; and littering.
 This is one area of stress that is covered largely by Westminster's Local Stress Areas policy.
-A recent planning appeal to convert a sandwich bar into a mixed use restaurant and hot food takeaway was rejected predominantly on the grounds of the negative impact it would cause.
+A recent planning appeal20 to convert a sandwich bar into a mixed use restaurant and hot food takeaway was rejected predominantly on the grounds of the negative impact it would cause.

-- 4.18 Individually and collectively, these symptoms confirm that harm is being caused to residential amenity, health and safety, local environment quality and the character and function of the NSA and wider Area. - 4.19 Over the lifetime of the Plan, these pressures would increase without intervention.
+- 4.18 Individually and collectively, these symptoms confirm that harm is being caused to residential amenity, health and safety, local environment quality and the character and function of the wider Area. - 4.19 Over the lifetime of the Plan, these pressures would increase without intervention.
 The commencement in 2016 of night-time services on the London Underground means that some premises might wish to start operating much longer hours, particularly on weekends. - 4.20 The particular part of the Area that fulfils these criteria is Brompton Road, Knightsbridge between Scotch House Corner and the Bulgari Hotel, Knightsbridge Green, Cheval Place, the southern half of Montpelier Street, Lancelot Place and Raphael Street.
-This includes the alleyway along the side of the Bulgari Hotel, providing access to Raphael Street, and Park Close. - 4.21 By identifying these street as a 'Neighbourhood Stress Area' and developing a policy to address the underlying causes of the 'stress', the Plan seeks to complement the Westminster UDP saved policies relating to entertainment uses whilst enhancing the vitality of local businesses which serve the local community and minimising the impacts of the day-time, evening and night-time economy on the residents, workers and visitors to the Area. - 4.22 WCC UDP Saved Policies TACE8, TACE9 and TACE10 provide a clear framework for uses within the Central Activities Zone (CAZ), which includes the Area.
-In order to complement this and ensure that the particular issues of relevance to the eastern end of the Area as a Neighbourhood Stress Area are addressed if additional entertainment uses are proposed, Policy KBR15 seeks to ensure that proposals have clear protocols in place to ensure that users of the premises are dispersed effectively (i.e. avoiding loitering) and that other issues such as litter and noise are dealt with.

-4.23 This policy conforms to London Plan Policies 2.10 (Central Activities Zone - Strategic priorities), 2.11 (Central Activities Zone - Strategic functions), 2.12 (Central Activities Zone - Predominantly local activities), 4.6 (Support for and enhancement of arts, culture, sport and entertainment) and 4.7 (Retail and town centre development); Westminster City Plan Policy S24 (Entertainment uses); and is consistent with Westminster UDP Saved Policies TACE8 (Entertainment uses which will generally be permissible), TACE9 (Entertainment uses which will generally be permissible), TACE9 (Entertainment uses which may be permissible) and TACE10 (Entertainment uses which will be permissible only in exceptional circumstances).
+This includes the alleyway along the side of the Bulgari Hotel, providing access to Raphael Street, and Park Close. - 4.21 The Plan seeks to complement the Westminster UDP saved policies relating to entertainment uses whilst enhancing the vitality of local businesses which serve the local community and minimising the impacts of the day-time, evening and night-time economy on the residents, workers and visitors to the Area. - 4.22 WCC UDP Saved Policies TACE8, TACE9 and TACE10 provide a clear framework for uses within the Central Activities Zone (CAZ), which includes the Area.
+Policy KBR14 seeks to ensure that proposals have clear protocols in place to ensure that users of commercial and entertainment premises are dispersed effectively (i.e. avoiding loitering) and that other issues such as litter and noise are dealt with. - 4.23 This policy conforms to London Plan Policies 2.10 (Central Activities Zone Strategic priorities), 2.11 (Central Activities Zone Strategic functions), 2.12 (Central Activities Zone Predominantly local activities), 4.6 (Support for and enhancement of arts, culture, sport and entertainment) and 4.7 (Retail and town centre development); Westminster City Plan Policy S24 (Entertainment uses); and is consistent with Westminster UDP Saved Policies TACE8 (Entertainment uses which will generally be permissible), TACE9 (Entertainment uses which may be permissible) and TACE10 (Entertainment uses which will be permissible only in exceptional circumstances).
 The application of the policy can contribute towards the achievement of SDGs 6: Ensure availability and sustainable management of water and sanitation for all; 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and 12: Ensure sustainable consumption and production patterns.

-POLICY KBR16: NIGHT-TIME AND EARLY MORNING USES IN OR ADJACENT TO RESIDENTIAL AREAS
+POLICY KBR15: NIGHT-TIME AND EARLY MORNING USES IN OR ADJACENT TO RESIDENTIAL AREAS